mna/0value/posts/about Go logging.md

 Note that there are many more logging packages, and I'm sorry for not including them in that list, I had to draw a line somewhere.
 Now if you're building a reusable package that needs to log some information, you're faced with an interesting problem - what should be the type of the logger accepted by your package?

-The stdlib itself uses, naturally, a `*log.Logger` value when it needs to support this (e.g. in `http.Server`, the `ErrorLog` field is such a value).
+The stdlib itself uses, naturally, a `*log.Logger` value when it needs to support this (e.g. in `http.Server`, the `ErrorLog` field is such a value, same in `httputil.ReverseProxy` and `cgi.Handler`).
 But with so many fragmentation in the community, and even a package `golang/glog` provided in the language's official repositories, chances are good that the caller of your package does not use the stdlib's `log` package.

 Let's look at the various APIs offered by those packages to log an event, starting with the standard library for reference.